mouldybread/VodafoneUKVOIPConfig/README.md

 Method one is to put your phone in a DMZ which will fully expose it to the internet.
 This is bad for obvious reasons, but there are lots of posts telling you to do this to make VOIP work. **Don't do it, under any circumstance.**

 Method two is to port forward the relevant ports.
 This is ugly and it may appear to work.
-It allows anyone on the internet to send packets to your phone and you may have to forward a range of ports which now won’t work for other devices causing connectivity issues.
-There are also lots of instructions telling you to do this. **Don't do it, it will break more than your VOIP.
+It allows anyone on the internet to send packets to your phone and you may have to forward a range of ports which now won't work for other devices causing connectivity issues.
+Many instructions online recommend this approach. **Don't do it, it will break more than your VOIP.
 You're essentially unleashing a chaos monkey.**

 Method three is to use Outbound NAT rules to disable source port rewriting for packets originating from your VOIP phone(s).
 This does not expose your phone and safely allows RTP to traverse the NAT while reducing the chance of a port conflict.

-+ Step 1: Create a host alias that references your phones IP or hostname.
++ Step 1: Create a host alias that references your phone's IP or hostname.

-+ Step 2: Create a port alias that references the SIP port(5065 for Vodafone, may vary for other providers) and the RTP port range.
++ Step 2: Create a port alias that references the SIP port (5065 for Vodafone, may vary for other providers) and the RTP port range.
 The instructions below specify the starting port as 10000 with a range of 200.
-However usually RTP uses a range of 10000-32767.
+However, usually RTP uses a range of 10000-32767.

 + Step 3: Apply a firewall rule(s) to the relevant LAN interface that allows OUTBOUND connections from the host alias we set up in step 1.
 Depending on your configuration you will need to allow TCP/UDP connections via the port ranges specified in the alias we created in step 2.